hjson/hjson-cpp/README.md

 }
 ```

-Iterating through the elements of an *Hjson::Value* of type *Hjson::Type::Map*:
+Iterating through the elements of an *Hjson::Value* of type *Hjson::Type::Map* in alphabetical order:

 ```cpp
 for (auto it = map.begin(); it != map.end(); ++it) {